mozilla/minion-backend/README.md

 * A lightweight REST API that is powered by Flask
 * A MongoDB database where scans and plans (workflows) are stored
-* Three 'workers' that execute the workflow
+* Six 'workers' that execute the workflow

 Setting up a Development Environment
 ------------------------------------